 The best plan for fire ants

-Lawn & Pest Solutions has the technology and expertise to provide season-long control for fire ants.
+Lawn & Pest Solutions has the technology and expertise to provide season-long fire ant control treatment for houses.
 Our fire ant control treatments target the queen, not just the mound.
 Our plan is efficient and effective.

 In just two strategically timed bait applications, we typically wipe out 95% of your fire ants.
 We will visit two more times per year just to assess the effectiveness or apply more bait (if needed) at no extra charge.